WebOrigami/docs/src/content/index.md

   <img src="/assets/heart/step8.svg">
 </figure>

-Every part of the final result is present at the start; the sequence of folds transforms the initial square of paper into the artwork.
-The steps may be simple but the end result can be complex.

-In the same way, Web Origami lets you take content you write and transform it step-by-step into something to share.
+The steps may be simple but the end result can be complex and beautiful.
+In the same way, Origami lets you transform your content into something to share.

-## Help this research!
+## Parts of the project

+The project includes several separate but interoperable tools and ideas:

+- The [Origami language](/language/) lets you concisely define a website or other structured using formulas similar to those in a spreadsheet.
+- The [ori command-line interface](/cli/) (CLI) lets you use Origami expressions in a command terminal to manipulate files or get resources out of an Origami website in the command line.
+The CLI is also useful as a general tool in its own right for working with JavaScript in the shell.
+- The [built-in functions](/builtins/) let you perform a number of common website development tasks in the Origami language.
+- The [async-tree library](/async-tree/) lets JavaScript programmers use core Origami features in JavaScript applications.
+- The [conceptual pattern](/pattern/) at the foundation of it all lets you represent a wide variety of data types as trees that can be easily traversed and transformed.
+There's no code at this level; you can use the ideas in any project.

-If you're interested in trying Web Origami in a friendly setting, participate in a guided usability test and share your feedback.
+If you're interested in trying Origami in a friendly setting, participate in a guided usability test and share your feedback.
 Or join a pair programming session to collectively solve a problem you currently have with these new techniques and tools.
 Contact [Jan Miksovsky](https://jan.miksovsky.com/contact.html).